Informal Anarchist Federation: Structure

 These groups represent factions of the FAI.
 Beyond the organization, each group has also forged its own set of alliances.
 Due to the organizational nature many of the groups have no materiel connection with each other.

-In 2012 an official with the carabinieri ROS claimed that Italian intelligence had located the identities of at least fifty people belonging to the FAI, who are now in hiding.
+In 2012, an official of the Raggruppamento Operativo Speciale (ROS), the anti-organized crime branch of the Carabinieri, claimed that Italian intelligence had located the identities of at least fifty people belonging to the FAI, who are now in hiding.